 But it’s a story thread that is tangential to the movie’s main action and offers absolutely no payoff.

 Another confusing part of Malevolence 3 is just the pointlessness of the ‘homecoming’ angle.
 Mena does nothing with the premise of Bristol returning to his family home.
 Once the killing start, Malevolence 3 abandons this part of its own story.
 Yes, we meet Bristol’s family and come back to them occasionally over the course of the movie.
 But it’s a story thread that is tangential to the main action and offers absolutely no payoff.

 Weak Performances Will Have You Wishing That Bristol Would Work Faster

 Malevolence had some pretty wooden performances.
 This sequel dares the first movie to hold its beer.
 Not one performance in the movie rises to the level of mediocrity.
 At least in Malevolence, Jay Cohen spent most of the movie under a creepy mask.
-In this belated sequel, Cohen desperately misses the mask as he’s barely able to register more than a blank expression.
+In this belated sequel, Cohen desperately misses that mask as he’s barely able to register more than a blank expression.
 As the stalking Martin Bristol, Cohen leaves no impression whatsoever in the movie.
 And poor Adrienne Barbeau.
 Her role amounts to little more than a cameo; it’s pointless stunt casting.
-Barbeau has nothing to do in the movie, which at least means she escapes this mess relatively unscathed.
+She’s given nothing to do in the movie, which at least means she escapes this mess relatively unscathed.